Best practices

 +-------------------------------------+

-The query engine treats the following triplet syntax (start node, edge, end node) the same way:
+The EdgeUniquenessFilter was applied, meaning that relationships r1 and r2 must be unique.
+The query engine treats the following triplet syntax (start node, edge, end node) in the same way:

 EXPLAIN MATCH (n)-[r1]-(m), (m)-[r2]-(l) RETURN *;